peenc/Armazenador-de-Senhas/src/main/resources/static/materialize/README.md

 For changelogs, check out [the Releases section of materialize](https://github.com/Dogfalo/materialize/releases) or the [CHANGELOG.md](CHANGELOG.md).

 ## Testing
-We use Jasmine as our testing framework and we're trying to write a robust test suite for our components.
-If you want to help, [here's a starting guide on how to write tests in Jasmine](CONTRIBUTING.md#jasmine-testing-guide).
+We use Jasmine as our testing framework and were trying to write a robust test suite for our components.
+If you want to help, [heres a starting guide on how to write tests in Jasmine](CONTRIBUTING.md#jasmine-testing-guide).

 ## Contributing
 Check out the [CONTRIBUTING document](CONTRIBUTING.md) in the root of the repository to learn how you can contribute.
 You can also browse the [help-wanted](https://github.com/Dogfalo/materialize/labels/help-wanted) tag in our issue tracker to find things to do.